CozmoNate/InfiniteSnappingScrollGrid/README.md

 ![Language](https://img.shields.io/badge/swift-5.7-orange.svg)
 ![Framework](https://img.shields.io/badge/swiftui-2.0-yellowgreen.svg)

-A grid that allows to scroll infinite items horizontally or vertically.
+A grid that allows a two-way scroll of an infinite number of items using SwiftUI 2+.

 ## Installation